ClementNerma/NightOS/docs/concepts/applications.md

 Application can provide a [service](../technical/services.md) by specifying it in their [manifest](../specs/applications/manifest.md).
 The service will be run at startup with the usual application's permissions.

+When an application uses a service, there is exactly one service process running per active user.